James-Fleming12/EvidentialHDC/docs/robust_iterations.md

 ## Iteration 19.5: dircons_w02 derisk micro-gate (dir_w 0.1 -> 0.2)

-The Iteration-19 lever (a) — raise dir_w to reach the classes that never shifted — was micro-gated (`run_dircons_derisk.sh`, 8 ep / 10%, reduced-cost frames=50 /
+The Iteration-19 lever (a), raise dir_w to reach the classes that never shifted, was micro-gated (`run_dircons_derisk.sh`, 8 ep / 10%, reduced-cost frames=50 /
 pool=50k, vs the corsupcon micro reference).
 The gate FAILED on the key signals: